Virgin TV: On demand

 On 26 April 2010, Virgin Media announced the launch of its first online movies service: Virgin Media Online Movies.
 All rentals will offer unlimited streamed views for 48 hours so viewers can pause, rewind and watch again, plus the film can be watched wherever the account holder logs on.
 Virgin Media Online Movies is powered by FilmFlex Movies Ltd., the service is delivered over the web using Microsoft Silverlight and will initially present movies in standard definition.
-A HD version of the service is in testing, though there is no word on when it might become available.
+An HD version of the service is in testing, though there is no word on when it might become available.

 On 29 July 2010, Virgin Media announced the beta launch of Virgin Media Player, an online and mobile TV player.
 Hundreds of hours of content for the beta trial were made available from ITV plc, Living, Disney, Cartoon Network, National Geographic, Discovery and MTV Networks Europe.
 The beta trial is open to Virgin Media's XL TV customers who also have a broadband connection with the company.
 Virgin Media brought more content to Virgin Media Player as the company built towards full launch later in the year.
 Virgin Mobile pay monthly customers are able to access an hour of Virgin Media Player every day, at no extra charge.
 Virgin Media Player on mobile launched with 4oD content which was joined by MTV Snax, MTV Music, Nickelodeon and Comedy Central.

 A full launch for Virgin Media Player happened in late October 2010 on both computers and mobiles, with the latter charging additional fees for each hour or part hour of access on an escalating price scale, and availability initially only over 3G not Wi-Fi.
 A facility allowing customers to watch a programme on one device, pause it and then continue viewing from exactly the same point via another device expected to be added in mid-2011.

 On 7 September 2012, Virgin Media announced the launch of Virgin TV Anywhere, a new service that will enable Virgin TV customers to watch live TV channels and on-demand content via the internet through their computer or iOS device, similar to Sky Go.
 The service was launched two months later on 7 November 2012, replacing Virgin Media Player.